Skip to content

 Explore Castle Ward

-This 18th-century mansion is famous for its unique architectural design, featuring both Classical and Gothic styles.
-It also served as a filming location for the popular TV series, Game of Thrones.
+This 18th-century mansion is famous for its unique architectural design, featuring Classical and Gothic styles.
+It also served as a filming location for the popular TV series Game of Thrones.

 Discover Strangford Lough

-This large sea lough is ideal for birdwatching, kayaking, and sailing, making it one of the best places to visit for things to do in County Down.
-Strangford Lough is also home to a Special Area of Conservation, a Marine Nature Reserve, and a Ramsar site.
+This giant sea lough is ideal for birdwatching, kayaking, and sailing, making it one of the best places to visit for things to do in County Down.
+Strangford Lough also has a Special Area of Conservation, a Marine Nature Reserve, and a Ramsar site.

 Down County Museum

-Discover the history of County Down through exhibits and collections that are housed in a restored 18th-century jail, which used to incarcerate many people for very minor offences and also held rebels captured after the battle of Saintfield and Ballynahinch in 1798.
+Discover the history of County Down through exhibits and collections housed in a restored 18th-century jail.
+The jail used to incarcerate many people for minor offences and held rebels captured after the battle of Saintfield and Ballynahinch in 1798.

-The main purpose behind Down County Museum is to appreciate the history, culture and environment of County Down by welcoming visitors to a range of exhibitions, activities and events.
+The primary purpose of the Down County Museum is to help visitors appreciate the history, culture, and environment of County Down by welcoming them to various exhibitions, activities, and events.

 Things to do in Newcastle County Down